 Important Note: Amendments to the RFP or to any documents related to it will be accessible to interested potential proposers through the original web page established for the RFP.
 All interested potential proposers must refer to that web page regularly for amendments or other announcements.
 Counties may not specifically notify any potential proposer of changes or announcements related to this RFP except as provided in Section 1.5.
-It is the affirmative responsibility of interested potential proposers to be aware of and fully respond to all updated information posted on the CDJFS's designated web page or provided by U.S. Mail when previously requested by proposer.
-Potential proposers without access to the web page established for the RFP may request that amendments to the RFP or related documents be sent to them by via email by contacting Clark_Contract_Development@jfs.ohio.gov or U.S. Mail at the following address: Clark County Department of Job & Family Services, ATTN: Contract Developer, Building C, 4th Floor, 1345 Lagonda Avenue, Springfield, Ohio 45503.
+It is the affirmative responsibility of interested potential proposers to be aware of and fully respond to all updated information posted on the CDJFS's designated web page.
+Potential proposers without access to the web page established for the RFP may request that amendments to the RFP or related documents be sent to them by via email by Clark_Contract_Development@jfs.ohio.gov.